Prahallada Nataka: Performance

-Guru Simanchala Patro, renowned for his musical prowess and lively abhinaya of Hiranyakasyapa.
+Guru Simanchal Patro, renowned for his musical prowess and lively abhinaya of Hiranyakasyapa.
 He received the Sangeet Natak Akademi Award in the year 1990 for his contribution to the art form.

 Each performance lasts 12 hours.
 The complete play, as enacted in royal courts of Odisha's southern gadajatas, often took as long as 7 nights.

 Prahallada Nataka has multiple characters, but only a few remain relevant throughout the play.
 These include Hiranyakasyapa Raja'; his wife, Lilabati; their son, Prahallada; and the sutradhara.
 Occasionally, Hiranyakasyapa's ministers Biprachitti and Trimastaka, along with the sentry, or duari, occupy the stage throughout the play.
 In the past days, Female characters were portrayed by male actors.
 But now, females are participating as well.

 Prahallada Nataka is performed in an open-air setting.
 It uses a unique seven-stepped platform called the mancha.
 This is wooden platform, around six feet high.
 The top of the platform has an area of about 6 x 4 feet, on which is placed the throne of Hiranyakasyapa.
 The mancha is usually collapsible and easily dismantled.
 It is erected before the performance begins.
 The space in front of the mancha is used as the stage.
 This space is identified as Hiranyakasyapa's Royal Court (containing seven steps that represent his overlordship of the seven worlds).
 A chair fitted on top of the platform acts as his throne.
 A temporary pillar is constructed opposite to the Mancha for the last scene, where Nrusingha emerges.

 The mask used for Nrusingha is usually one or two centuries old.
 It receives regular worship in a village shrine throughout the year and is worn only during a performance.
 As a mark of respect, the performers maintain ritual purity, which usually means abstaining from non-vegetarian food and liquor.